-->

 Propagating Guava From Cuttings

 So can you propagate a guava tree from a cutting?
 Yes, you can certainly grow guavas from stem cuttings quite easily.
-Following are the steps involved in rooting guava cuttings, the method is the same for propagation of all types of guavas from cuttings.
+Following are the steps involved in rooting guava cuttings, the method is the same for propagation of all types of guava trees from cuttings.

-Before taking cuttings, first disinfect your cutting shears or knife with alcohol or bleach solution.
+Before taking guava cuttings, first disinfect your cutting shears or knife with alcohol or bleach solution.

 When to take guava cuttings: Taking correct type of cuttings at the proper time is very important for the success of rooting the cuttings.